philemonnwanne/aws-bootcamp-cruddur-2023/journal/week4.md

 ### See what connections we are using

-We'll create a new file `bin/db-sessions` with the following content
+We'll create a new script `bin/db-sessions` with the following content

 ```bash
 # Script compatible with both zsh and bash shells